replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

     _ Channel 2Qa7rGeBiT3DaDK85s6FVKRC7Mn successfully set to release 2
 ```

-For the lab, we are going to assume this release can be directly
+For the lab, we're going to assume this release can be directly
 shared on the `Beta` and `Stable` channels.
 Your actual release
 process may have many more activities before releasing to either
 of those channels---your teams review and approval processes,